WISE 1405+5534: Space motion

 The most accurate estimates are marked in bold.

 Physical properties

-The object's temperature estimate is 350 K (about 77 °C / 170 °F).
-Its spectrum is similar with spectrum of another Y-dwarf WISE 1738+2732.
+The object's temperature estimate is 405 ± 3 K. Its spectrum is similar with spectrum of another Y-dwarf WISE 1738+2732.
 However, WISE 1405+5534's spectrum has a red shift of H-band flux peak, suggesting that WISE 1405+5534 may be peculiar, therefore it is classified as Y0 (pec?).
 One work has shown that models that include optically thin sulfides, KCl and Cr clouds fit the observed photometry of WISE 1405+5534 better.
 This is however a tentative result.
 At this low temperature of WISE 1405+5534 water should condense and form clouds.
 Another team observed WISE 1405+5534 with the Very Large Array to search for radio emission coming from an aurora, but was not able to detect any.

 Variability

 WISE 1405+5534 was the first Y-dwarf with a detected variability.
 The discovery was made with the Spitzer Space Telescope.
 The Y-dwarf was observed in two epochs.
 The first epoch was a 24-hour-long observation and the second epoch was 149 days later and was also 24 hours long.
 The first epoch is only variable at 4.5 μm and the second epoch is variable in both 3.6 and 4.5 μm.
 This means that the variability changes on the timescale of months.
 The light curve in the second epoch had a semi-amplitude of 3.5% and a rotation period of 8.5 hours.
 A single bright spot reproduced the observations well.
 Other models that included clouds and hot spots were not able to reproduce the variability.